ubergeekseven/ubergeekseven.github.io/_pages/captainslog/captainslog_policy.md

 permalink: /captainslog/privacy-policy/
 ---

-# Privacy Policy for Captain's Log Journaling System
+# Privacy Policy for Captain's Log Journaling System available at captainslog.kalconix.com.
+# This website is hosting the policy for captainslog.kalconix.com specifically.
+# Access to the main site is only available through secure methods.
+This policy is availble only through this public site and captainslog.kalconix.com is only available through authentication.
+One more way  that your data is protected.

 **Last Updated:** 10/5/2024